What's Included in the Price

 - Grouting and silicone sealing along the benchtop edge and wall junctions

 Your benchtop must be installed before the tiler starts.
-The tiles sit on top of the benchtop surface and are cut to meet it.
+Tiles sit on top of the benchtop surface and are cut to meet it.
+If you are getting new cabinetry and benchtops, coordinate trades so the benchtop goes in first.

 What Affects the Cost